 I am an example of Slow Birth.
-This is my 25th year as a doula, and I will attend my 1000th client's baby's birth this year.
-And I think maybe, just maybe, I'm starting to understand birth.
+I think maybe, just maybe, after over a quarter century as a doula, I'm starting to understand birth.
 It has been a slow gradual process.
 Each birth teaches me what I need to know for the next birth.
 Birth forces me to slow down, then stop, then really look at it.
 I feel like I'm just starting to fully appreciate the nuance of birth.

 It shakes me and demands my respect.

 I have heard some people say that I know birth.
 I don't.
 None of us can truly know birth, because each birth is totally different.
 But, I know this much - Birth takes its time.
 Birth is challenging in every way.
 Birth doesn't respond easily to control or what we want.
 Birth loves surprises.